Karuk

 Happy Camp, California, is located in the heart of the Karuk Tribe's ancestral territory, which extends along the Klamath River from Bluff Creek (near the community of Orleans in Humboldt County) through Siskiyou County and into Southern Oregon.

 Name

-The name "Karuk," also spelled "Karok," means "upriver people", or "upstream" people, and are called Chum-ne in Tolowa.
+The name káruk, also spelled "Karok," means "upriver", or "upstream", whereas the word yúruk means "downriver".
+Thus, the term káruk va’áraaras refers to Karuk people, literally meaning "upriver people", whereas the exonym of the Yurok people in English is derived from Karuk language term yúrukvâaras, meaning "downriver people".

+Historically, káruk va’áraaras referred to any people from upriver of a reference point or person speaking.
+Traditionally, Karuk people referred to themselves as ithivthanéen’aachip va’áraaras, meaning "middle of the world people".

+Karuk people are called Chum-ne in the neighboring Tolowa language.

 Language

-The Karuk people speak the Karuk language, a language isolate.
+The Karuk people speak the Karuk language, a language isolate sometimes grouped into the proposed family of Hokan languages.
 The tribe has an active language revitalization program.